cfe84/plaf/README.md

 **Copy resource files**

 If you create a `.plaf/resources` directory, plaf will copy everything from it to the render directory, and will not index it.
 This is useful if you want to include things like fonts or CSS.

+**Hide folders**

+Add a `.hide` file in a folder and it won't appear in the index of its parent folder..